FelixdelasPozas/OGG-Extractor/readme.md

 * [Xiph's vorbis and ogg libraries](https://www.xiph.org/).

 # Install

-Download and execute the latest installer from the [releases](https://github.com/FelixdelasPozas/OGG-Extractor/releases) page.
+Ogg Extractor is available for Windows 7 onwards.
+You can download the latest installer from the [releases page](https://github.com/FelixdelasPozas/OGG-Extractor/releases).
+Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

 # Command-line version
 A command-line version of the application is included as an executable ending in "-cli".
 The filtering options are the same,